filecoin-project/lotus-docs/content/en/tutorials/lotus/store-and-retrieve/set-up-calibnet.md

 ---
-title: "Set up on mainnet"
+title: "Set up on calibnet"
 description: "The process of storing and retrieving data using the Filecoin network is slightly different from how most storage platforms work.
 This tutorial walks you through the whole end-to-end process of keeping your data and then getting it back when you need it!
 This tutorial should take you about an hour to complete."
 lead: "The process of storing and retrieving data using the Filecoin network is slightly different from how most storage platforms work.
 This tutorial walks you through the whole end-to-end process of keeping your data and then getting it back when you need it!
 This tutorial should take you about an hour to complete."
 draft: false